florentgiovannone/SEB-Project-4-front-end/ReadMe.md

 ![Other user's page](./src/assets/images/users.png)

+## Technologies Used
+- Frontend: Developed using React.js with a router on the main app for building the user interface.
+- CSS: Utilized a hybrid approach with Bulma as the framework along with some custom CSS.
+- Backend: Built the API using Flask, SQLAlchemy, and Marshmallow.

-## Breif
+## Brief
-The objective of this project was to build a React application using our own API we learned during our classes lessons.
+The objective of this project was to build a React application using our own API with PostgreSQL and Python that I learned during my classes.

 ### Front End
-This had to included APi fetching, Routing and mapping onl secting whta was needed from the API.
-The document structure had to use Different component using router and routes on the main app
+This involved API fetching, routing, and mapping, selecting only what was needed from the API.
+The document structure had to use different components with router and routes on the main app.

-### Back end
+### Back End
-We had to build the back end using flask python
+I built the back end using Flask Python.
--Model: This is where all our model and schemas are located and were we tell our backend what element are mandatory to create a new entry.
+- **Model**: This is where all our models and schemas are located, and where I defined the mandatory elements required to create a new entry.
--Controller: This is where we had all our function depending on what we wanted the user to do(Example: create and account or a new wine or just login) we included all our routes on our controllers too
+- **Controller**: This is where I implemented all our functions depending on what actions I wanted the user to perform (e.g., create an account, add a new wine, or just log in).
+I also included all our routes in our controllers.

-We used Prostgress as our SQL
+I used PostgreSQL as our SQL database.

-We also had a seed folder where all our original database was going to be seeded originally
+Additionally, I had a seed folder where our original database was going to be seeded initially.

 ## Planning